May Half Term revision timetable below

 Year 7 Reading:

-In Year 7 students will build on the solid foundations of comprehension and inference laid in primary school using a challenging range of contemporary and historical texts.
+In Year 7 pupils will build on the solid foundations of comprehension and inference laid in primary school using a challenging range of contemporary and historical texts.
 Comprehension is still an extremely important part of their studies in English and will form the basis of all the emergent analytical work that follows.
 In Year 7 we wish to develop structural understanding of texts, looking at how a writer structures ideas, character development or argument across a text especially at paragraph and chapter level.
-The Year 7 curriculum will develop language analysis skills, building on students’ strong existing knowledge of grammar and encouraging discussion about impact and effect on a reader.
-We wish to develop students’ emergent critical voices and evaluative skills focusing on personal response to texts.
-Students will cover a range of texts from, Stardust, Henry V to a range of Victorian fiction and non-fiction.
-They will also be given reading logs in Year 7 so that we can monitor their reading material and its challenge, ensuring that students are being targeted during their allocated reading time.
-Students will be given the opportunity to read in many different contexts and reading to a range of adults as well as using our Accelerated Reader programme.
+The Year 7 curriculum will develop language analysis skills, building on pupils’ strong existing knowledge of grammar and encouraging discussion about impact and effect on a reader.
+We wish to develop pupils’ emergent critical voices and evaluative skills focusing on personal response to texts.
+Pupils will cover a range of texts from, Stardust, Henry V to a range of Victorian fiction and non-fiction.
+They will also be given reading logs in Year 7 so that we can monitor their reading material and its challenge, ensuring that pupils are being targeted during their allocated reading time.
+Pupils will be given the opportunity to read in many different contexts and reading to a range of adults as well as using our Accelerated Reader programme.

 Year 7 Writing: